-The mission of the London School of Hygiene & Tropical Medicine (LSHTM) and Nagasaki University (NU), referred here as the "Partner Universities", is to improve global health through the pursuit of excellence in research, postgraduate education, advanced training and consultancy in international public health and tropical medicine.
+The mission of the London School of Hygiene & Tropical Medicine (LSHTM) and Nagasaki University (NU) is to improve global health through the pursuit of excellence in research, postgraduate education, advanced training and consultancy in international public health and tropical medicine.

-Nagasaki University is renowned for its work and research into infectious diseases, and has a long history of collaboration with the London School of Hygiene & Tropical Medicine, which includes a link with their School of Tropical Medicine and Global Health (TMGH).
+Nagasaki University is renowned for its work and research into infectious diseases and has a long history of collaboration with the London School of Hygiene & Tropical Medicine.
+In 2015, the School of Tropical Medicine and Global Health (TMGH) was established to expand the global health research and teaching and accelerate collaboration with international researchers.
 Through working with researchers in the UK and Japan and studying within a community of global researchers, research students will have opportunities to appreciate and celebrate the diversity of cultures and approaches to improving global health.

-This joint PhD programme aims to support the mission of both institutions to improve global health by developing research students who are:
+This joint PhD programme aims to support the mission of both universities to improve global health by offering a unique environment to students to acquire:

-- with expertise in core research concepts, methods and skills, and
+- expertise in core research concepts, methods and skills;

-- can work effectively within international collaborative groups
+- ability to work effectively within international collaborative groups

-The PhD Programme is training for research that involves completion of an independent piece of original research.
-The research will be carried out under the guidance of supervisors from both Partner Universities, with additional support provided by members of an Advisory Board.
+The PhD Programme is based on completion of an independent piece of original research.
+The research will be carried out under the guidance of supervisors from both Universities, with additional support provided by members of an advisory committee.

-A Qualifying Examination (QE) Panel will review the progress of each research student after 7-11 months of full-time registration (pro rata for part-time registration).
+A Qualifying Examination (QE) Panel will review the progress of each research student after 7-11 months of full-time registration.
+All QE requirements (including any resubmissions) must be completed by 18 months (maximum).
+The QE consists of a written report (max 7,500 words), an open seminar, and a closed meeting with an assessment panel.
+The QE provides students with feedback to improve the design of their research and identifies students who are struggling with progress and unlikely to complete a PhD successfully.
 Continuation in the Joint PhD programme will be allowed only if the QE Panel is satisfied that the research study and the research student’s progress are sufficiently advanced to indicate that the PhD standard will be reached within the permitted period of registration.

 PhD Research Thesis